 Qualified Retirement Plan Benefits.
 The Energy Transfer Partners GP, L.P.
-401(k) Plan (the "ETP 401(k) Plan") is a defined contribution 401(k) plan, which covers substantially all of our employees, including the named executive officers.
-Employees may elect to defer up to 100% of their eligible compensation after applicable taxes, as limited under the Internal Revenue Code.

-We make a matching contribution that is not less than the aggregate amount of matching contributions that would be credited to a participant's account based on a rate of match equal to 100% of each participant's elective deferrals up to 5% of covered compensation.
-The amounts deferred by the participant are fully vested at all times, and the amounts contributed by the Partnership become vested based on years of service.
-We provide this benefit as a means to incentivize employees and provide them with an opportunity to save for their retirement.
+401(k) Plan (the "ETP 401(k) Plan") is a defined contribution 401(k) plan, which covers substantially all of ETP's employees, including the named executive officers.
+Employees may elect to defer up to 100% of their eligible compensation after applicable taxes, as limited under the Code.
+Matching contributions are not less than the aggregate amount of matching contributions that would be credited to a participant's account based on a rate of match equal to 100% of each participant's elective deferrals up to 5% of covered compensation.
+The amounts deferred by the participant are fully vested at all times, and the amounts contributed by ETP become vested based on years of service.
+This benefit is provided as a means to incentivize employees and provide them with an opportunity to save for their retirement.

-The Partnership provides a 3% profit sharing contribution to employee 401(k) accounts for all employees with a base compensation below a specified threshold.
+ETP provides a 3% profit sharing contribution to employee 401(k) accounts for all employees with a base compensation below a specified threshold.
 The contribution is in addition to the 401(k) matching contribution and employees become vested based on years of service.

 Health and Welfare Benefits.
-All full-time employees, including our named executive officers may participate in ETP GP's health and welfare benefit programs including medical, dental, vision, flexible spending, life insurance and disability insurance.
+All full-time employees, including the named executive officers, may participate in the health and welfare benefit programs including medical, dental, vision, flexible spending, life insurance and disability insurance.

 Termination Benefits.
-Our named executive officers do not have any employment agreements that call for payments of termination or severance benefits or that provide for any payments in the event of a change in control of our General Partner.
-The ETP 2004 Unit Plan provides for immediate vesting of all unvested restricted unit awards in the event of a change in control, as defined in the applicable plan.
-In addition, the ETP 2008 Incentive Plan and 2011 Incentive Plan provide the ETP Compensation Committee with the discretion, unless otherwise specified in the applicable award agreement, to provide for immediate vesting of all unvested restricted unit awards in the event of a (i) change of control, as defined in the plan; (ii) death or (iii) disability, as defined in the applicable plan.
-In the case of the December 2014 and 2015 long-term incentive awards to the named executive officers under ETP's 2008 Incentive Plan, the Sunoco Logistics Plan or the 2012 Incentive Plan, the awards would immediately and fully vest all unvested restricted unit awards in the event of a change of control, as defined in the applicable plan.
+The named executive officers do not have any employment agreements that call for payments of termination or severance benefits or that provide for any payments in the event of a change in control of ETP GP.
+The 2008 Incentive Plan and 2011 Incentive Plan provide the ETP Compensation Committee with the discretion, unless otherwise specified in the applicable award agreement, to provide for immediate vesting of all unvested restricted unit awards in the event of (i) a change of control, as defined in the applicable plan; (ii) death or (iii) disability, as defined in the applicable plan.
+In the case of the December 2014, 2015 and 2016 long-term incentive awards to the named executive officers under the 2008 Incentive Plan or, as applicable, the Sunoco Logistics Plan and the Sunoco LP equity plan, the unvested portion of restricted unit awards would immediately and fully vest in the event of a change of control, as defined in the applicable plan.
 Please refer to "Compensation Tables - Potential Payments Upon a Termination or Change of Control" for additional information.